‘Blindness’ to open at Daryl Roth Theatre in April

 Blindness premiered at London’s Donmar Warehouse in 2020, with audience members listening to the production via headphones.
 Juliet Stevenson provides the voice of the narrator and driver’s wife.

 Performances of Blindness will be staged under social distancing rules.
 All visitors and staff with have their temperature taken and required to wear masks, with tickets sold in pairs.
 Each two seat pod will be socially distanced six feet away from other pods, with ventilation technologies and sanitized headphones.
+Up to 20 performances of Blindness will take place each week.

 Photo credit: Blindness at the Donmar Warehouse (Photo by Helen Maybanks)